cabforum/servercert/docs/BR.md

 defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements
-Effective 1 January 2013, the CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.
+The CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.

 For the status of Subscriber Certificates: